justiceo/Angularize-wp/README.md

 - make post cities actually work
 - move Ajax to $restApi since all ajax requests have their root as wp-json no need for changing roots. also, post service would be freed from functions it neither uses nor needs.

+- fix settings is a WpObject not collection error.
+A WpObject can contain both WpObject and WpCollection